kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 #### Alpha

-- Feature implemented behind a non-default command line flag of CSI external-provisioner
+- Feature implemented behind a feature gate
 - Initial e2e tests completed and enabled

 #### Beta

 - Gather feedback from developers and surveys
+- Add scale tests
 - Additional tests are in Testgrid and linked in KEP

 #### GA